 A few weeks before our visit to Prairiefire, we had been in Manhattan, Kansas.
 While there, I noticed a restaurant named Coco Bolos and wondered what type of food they served.
 Our travels that day didn’t allow me to check, but when planning our visit to this Overland Park neighborhood we got a second chance.
 We contacted the restaurant to let them know we would be dropping by after our museum visit, and then we just waited with anticipation.
+We didn’t have to wait long, before finding that this Tex-Mex restaurant is bringing the heat, even in winter.

 We want to thank Coco Bolos for their hospitality.
 Rest assured that all opinions are our own.